FaronBracy/RogueSharp/README.md

 **Weighted Goal Maps**

 Set multiple goals weights for desirability.
-Add obstacles and things to avoid.
+Add obstacles to avoid.

 ![Weighted Goal Maps](Images/diagonalgoalmap.gif)

 ```
 /// Constructs a new instance of a GoalMap for the specified Map
 /// that will consider diagonal movements to be valid if allowDiagonalMovement is set to true.
-/// "map" The Map that this GoalMap will be created for
-/// "allowDiagonalMovement" True if diagonal movements are allowed.
-False otherwise
 public GoalMap( IMap map, bool allowDiagonalMovement )

 /// Add a Goal at the specified location with the specified weight